haet/wp-html-mail/readme.txt

 == Changelog ==

+= 2.9.3 =
+* Header and Footer translatable with WPML

-= 2.9... =
+= 2.9.2 =
 * Fix: WooCommerce tab has overwritten some settings set on the plugins tab
-* Fixed issue with password reset mail when plan text is interpreted as HTML: https://wordpress.org/support/topic/password-recover-link/
+* Fixed issue with password reset mail when plain text is interpreted as HTML: https://wordpress.org/support/topic/password-recover-link/